killerducky/killerducky_site/go/how-to-end.md

     - 7.5 point for komi
     - 44.5 points total

-In the end, nothing changed, so Black may as well have accepted his defeat instead of trying this invasion.
+In the end, nothing changed, so Black could have simply accepted defeat instead of trying this invasion.

 {% endcapture %}